Yotlan/football-world-history/courses/learn-java/README.md

 | float         | 3.14                           |
 | boolean       | true                           |

 Something which are very usefull, is to use some operation like + to concatenate 2 words.
 With integer and float, it's a simple addition.
 But you cannot do that with boolean.
-In this exercice, you need to use what we use before, but with some operation like + or - for integer and float, + for string and `and`or `or` for boolean.
-Before you start this exercice, we introduce very quickly :
+In this exercice, you need to use what we use before, but with some operation like + or - for integer and float, + for string and `and`, `or` or `not` for boolean.
+Before you start this exercice, we introduce boolean very quickly :

 - and